kvalle/schmansible/bloggpost/choosing-a-framework.md

   notify:
     - reload nginx
 ```
-In the case with interfaces you easily see what the module expects.
+In the case with interfaces you easily see what arguments the module expects.
 With infrastructure as code, you´ll either need documentation or you´ll have to start digging.

 ### Readabilty